- Media category

 From Wayne Tunnicliffe, ‘Let’s get lost’ in Wayne Tunniliffe (ed.)
 Let’s get lost, Art Gallery of New South Wales, (exh. cat.), Sydney, 2000, p 11

-Edward Colless, Australian Perspecta 1993, Sydney, 1993, 25 (colour illus.).
+Edward Colless, Australian Perspecta 1993, 'Adam Cullen', pg.24-25, Sydney, 1993, 25 (colour illus.).

-Bruce James, The Sydney Morning Herald, ‘A good clean punch’, Sydney by Bruce James, pg.16, The Sydney Morning Herald 09 Oct 1993-10 Oct 1993, 09 Oct 1993-10 Oct 1993, 16 (illus.).
+Bruce James, The Sydney Morning Herald, ‘A good clean punch’, Sydney, pg.16, Sydney, 09 Oct 1993-10 Oct 1993, 16 (illus.).